-Hot off the heels of the autumn series, which aired on the Really channel over Halloween, it has been confirmed that the long-running ghost hunting show hosted by Yvette Fielding is set to return for a new series early in 2019.
+Hot off the heels of the autumn series, which aired on the Really channel over Halloween, it has been confirmed that the long-running ghost hunting show hosted by Yvette Fielding is set to return for on Friday 11th January, 2019.

 For fans of the show, it's great news that Yvette and the team are returning soon, because with the Halloween episodes being shown over ten consecutive nights, it felt like if you blinked you missed the series leaving fans wanting more.
 Despite this, Most Haunted fought off tough competition from other paranormal shows over Halloween to become the top show on the channel.
 Karl shared the news of the viewing figures recently on Twitter.

 "The figures are in for the week prior to Halloween with new Most Haunted shows.
 We took the top five slots for the week and were the most watched show each day!
 Unprecedented."